domino14/macondo/docs/manual/tips.md

 - [Back to Manual](/macondo/manual)
 - [Back to Main Page](/macondo)

 # Tips

 ## How to use other languages

-NWL20 is currently the default lexicon of Macondo.
+NWL23 is currently the default lexicon of Macondo.

+If you wish to use other lexica, you can just use `set lexicon OSPS42 polish` inside the Macondo shell, for example.
+The first argument is the lexicon name; the second argument is the letter distribution name.

-If you wish to use other lexica, you will need to also change the environment variable `DEFAULT_LETTER_DISTRIBUTION` to other values: `spanish`, `polish`, `german`, `norwegian`, `french`, `catalan`, `polish`.
+Some other values for letter distribution: `spanish`, `polish`, `german`, `norwegian`, `french`, `catalan`, `polish`.
 There will be more in the future.

-Then, you can change the `DEFAULT_LEXICON` environment variable to your desired lexicon (make sure to use the same capitalization schema).
-For example if your gaddag file is named OSPS42.gaddag, the name of the lexicon is `OSPS42`.

-Alternatively, you can just use `set lexicon OSPS42 polish` inside the Macondo shell, for example.
+You can find lexicon kwg files at [https://github.com/woogles-io/liwords/blob/master/liwords-ui/public/wasm](https://github.com/woogles-io/liwords/blob/master/liwords-ui/public/wasm)